Iniyan4/Digital-Logic-Sim/README.md

 Sequential Logic: Simulate sequential circuits using an interactive Clock component that provides a steady pulse.

-Interactive I/O: Use toggleable Switches for inputs and "LED" Probes for outputs.
+Interactive I/O: Use toggleable Switches for inputs and "LED" Probes for outputs (RED-0, GREEN-1).

 Custom Labeling: Double-click any component (gates, switches, probes) to give it a custom name (e.g., "A", "Sum").